apache/drill/_docs/odbc-jdbc-interfaces/installing-the-odbc-driver/020-installing-the-driver-on-mac-os-x.md

   4. When the installation completes, click **Close.**

-MapR Drill ODBC Driver files install in the following locations:
+Drill ODBC Driver files install in the following locations:

   * `/Library/mapr/drill/ErrorMessages` – Error messages files directory
   * `/Library/mapr/drill/Setup` – Sample configuration files directory
   * `/Library/mapr/drill/lib` – Binaries directory

-## Step 3: Check the MapR Drill ODBC Driver Version
+## Step 3: Check the Drill ODBC Driver Version

 To check the version of the driver you installed, use the following command on the terminal command line: